Elession/pwn-challenges/Challenges/breakthebank/solution/README.md

 So what can we do then?

 ### Integer overflow
 This happens when you try to exceed the value that is meant for the integer type assigned to a variable.
-In this case:
+In this case, we want to overflow this value:

 ```c
 signed bank_amt = 100000;
 ```

 ### Signed integer
 `Signed` integers can be both positive and negative values.
-But using bits and bytes, how can there be negative numbers?
+But with `1`s and `0`s, how can there be negative numbers?

-Since `signed` integers (in this case is 4 bytes in size), it will allocate the upper half (2 bytes) to negative integers.
+This is because `signed` integers allocate the **upper** half of its space to negative integers.

 ```sh
 # Signed 4 byte integer